Have you ever heard of the Rastro?

 - Take pictures, it’s not every day that you can go to such a place!

 We hope that with all this information you will be able to make the most of the Rastro.
-Let’s go to find the rare gem!
+Now go discover and enjoy this rare gem!